 ECJ confirms: mini-jobs remain uninsured and should be discouraged

-In its judgement of 19 September 2019, the ECJ ruled that Dutch legislation excluding frontier workers residing in the Netherlands but working as a mini-jobber in Germany from the Dutch social security system is compatible with EU law.
-If the Hoge Raad follows the approach taken by the ECJ, the status-quo will be retained.
+In its judgment of 19 September 2019, the ECJ ruled that Dutch legislation excluding frontier workers residing in the Netherlands but working as a mini-jobber in Germany from the Dutch social security system is compatible with EU law.
+If the Hoge Raad follows the approach taken by the ECJ, the status-quo will be maintained.
 This would mean that these frontier workers remain uninsured in both Germany and the Netherlands, which is why such a situation must be dissuaded.
 For a more in-depth analysis of the judgment of the ECJ and its background, we kindly refer you to the ITEM Cross-border Portal.

 The judgment of the ECJ

 First, the ECJ contemplated whether the Dutch legislation that excludes frontier workers resident in the Netherlands but exclusively working as a mini-jobber in Germany is compatible with EU law.
 The fact that the Member State of residence may grant social security benefits to a frontier worker who is covered by the social security system of the Member State of employment does not give that frontier worker the right to claim these social security benefits in the Member State of residence.
 This holds true even if that frontier worker is not entitled to the same social security benefits in the Member State of employment.
 Thus, Dutch legislation that excludes these frontier workers from the Dutch social security system is not contrary to EU law.
 If the ECJ were to rule otherwise, this would shift the burden from the Member State of employment to the Member State with the highest social security benefits, which would disrupt the European system of social security coordination, as ITEM concluded earlier on the basis of the Opinion of the Advocate-General of the ECJ.